ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 ```

 The `updateStats()` method just updates some basic counters to track how much traffic has been processed since we started with the data intake to a hashtable.
-So that we know how many vehicles have passed, which was the highest speed detected, ...
+So that we know how many vehicles have passed, the highest speed detected, ...

 ### Windowing